What is Priming?

 Probably the most common type of priming used by marketing and advertising firms, priming with images uses visuals to create associations and trigger behavior.

-• Brand codes, like colors and logos, can be unconsciously primed.
-Marlboro, unable to display their real logo on their sponsored Formula 1 car, attempted to prime customers using a sneaky paint job.
+For example, brand codes like colors and logos can be unconsciously primed.
+Marlboro Cigarettes, unable to display their real logo on their sponsored Formula 1 car, attempted to prime customers using a sneaky paint job.

 When the car was in motion, this logo blurred just enough to look like the Marlboro logo.
 This way, Marlboro was able to prime customers and stay on the right side of the law (at least for a while).